10 Days in Japan: Itinerary, What to Do & Where to Go

 4 Days

 Dreams of Japan are always fulfilled with a stop in Kyoto.
-The old imperial capital is Japan’s most intriguing major tourist destination where temples dot the backstreets, geishas shuffle around and gardens and shrines hide in the deepest recesses.
+The old imperial capital is Japan’s most intriguing major tourist destination, where temples dot the backstreets, geishas shuffle around, and gardens and shrines hide in the deepest recesses.

 Kiyomizu Temple in Kyoto

-Unload at least four days in Kyoto to take the city in at a relaxed pace and leave room for a couple awesome Kyoto day trips.
+Unload at least four days in Kyoto to take the city in at a relaxed pace and leave room for a couple of awesome Kyoto day trips.

 What to Do in Kyoto